findy-network/findy-network.github.io/content/en/blog/ssi-learnings/index.md

 ---
 date: 2025-04-15
-title: "Reflexions of SSI"
+title: "Rethinking SSI"
-linkTitle: "Reflexions of SSI"
+linkTitle: "Rethinking SSI"
 description: "
-Most of us is familiar of the concept fast and slow thinking.
-I assume that not so many of us are have noticed other side of the same coin where our intuition works during very long time periods.
-This post is summary of the thoughts that surfaced after more than a year after we actively studied SSI technologies.
+Most of us are familiar with the concept of fast and slow thinking.
+But fewer may have noticed the other side of that same coin — how our intuition evolves over long periods of reflection.
+This post is a summary of thoughts that surfaced more than a year after we actively explored SSI technologies.
 "
 author: Harri Lainio
 resources: